Who discovered thulium?

 One of the most notable characteristics of thulium is its paramagnetic nature at room temperature, which means it is attracted to magnetic fields, although this attraction is relatively weak compared to ferromagnetic materials.
 Thulium’s electron configuration contributes to its unique optical properties, including its ability to fluoresce.
 When exposed to ultraviolet light, thulium-doped materials can emit visible light, a property that has practical applications in laser technology and lighting.

-READ: What is MRI with gadolinium
+READ: What is gadolinium toxicity

 Thulium’s chemical behavior is also noteworthy.
 It is relatively stable in air, slowly tarnishing to form a protective oxide layer on its surface.
 However, it reacts more readily with water and acids, releasing hydrogen gas in the process.
 This reactivity is typical of lanthanide metals, although thulium is among the less reactive members of the series.